RESEARCH STARTER

 The obesity rate in Austria has increased throughout the late twentieth and early twenty-first centuries, in part due to a rich diet heavy in carbohydrates, sugar, and fat.
 Other public health problems are related to high rates of smoking and alcohol abuse.

 Food: Austrian cuisine is basically Germanic but with strong Hungarian and Slavic influences dating from the imperial era.
-Vienna is especially noted for its cosmopolitan cuisine.
+Vienna is particularly well known for a diverse and cosmopolitan culinary tradition.
 One of the most famous dishes to come from Vienna is wienerschnitzel, or Viennese-style veal cutlet.
 Desserts include the chocolate cake known as sachertorte, and the apple pastry known as apfelstrudel.

 Arts & Entertainment: Austria has a rich and diverse cultural life, ranging from folk arts to the sophisticated and cosmopolitan entertainments of Vienna and Salzburg.
 The eighteenth-century composer Wolfgang Amadeus Mozart was a native of Salzburg and spent much of his career in Vienna in imperial service.
 Johann Strauss II, the nineteenth-century composer and bandleader, became known as the "Waltz King" for his immensely popular melodies.
 Other composers who have lived in Vienna include Ludwig van Beethoven and Richard Strauss.
 The Vienna Philharmonic Orchestra, founded 1842, is one of the world's most respected orchestras.